yazgoo/umberbar/README.md

 - for black and white theme, you need [nerdfonts](https://www.nerdfonts.com/) installed
 - you need xterm installed
-- you need either crystal or ruby installed
 - you need xrandr

 ## downloading